-There are many varieties of winter squash (fall harvest squash) such as pumpkin, spaghetti squash, acorn squash and butternut squash and others less popular.
-Each type exhibits differences in color or shape, size and flavor, but all have hard shells that allows winter squash to have a longer storage life.
+There are many varieties of winter squash (fall harvest squash) such as pumpkin, spaghetti squash, acorn squash, butternut squash and others less popular.
+Each type exhibits differences in color or shape, size and flavor.
+However, all have hard shells that allows winter squash to have a longer storage life.

-Squash provides numerous health benefits that may reduce the risk of many diseases, including respiratory diseases, asthma symptoms, breathing problems or shortness of breath, heart disease, diabetes, cancer and arthritis, due to the high levels of alpha-beta-carotene (Vitamin A), vitamin C, magnesium, polysaccharides, antioxidant and anti-inflammatory compounds:
+Squash provides numerous health benefits that may reduce the risk of many diseases, including respiratory diseases.
+Some of these are asthma symptoms, breathing problems or shortness of breath, heart disease, diabetes, cancer and arthritis.
+Due to the high levels of alpha-beta-carotene (Vitamin A), vitamin C, magnesium, polysaccharides, antioxidant and anti-inflammatory compounds, squash should be on your menu list.

 Winter squash can be baked, boiled or steamed and can be used in many food recipes and delicious desserts.